contactlab/contacthub-connect-zendesk/README.md

 Installation

-- Clone repository
+- Clone the repository.
-- Run shell command "npm install" from project root folder
+- Run the shell command "npm install" from the project root folder.
-- Make a copy of ".env.sample" file and rename it to ".env"
+- Make a copy of the ".env.sample" file and rename it ".env".
-- Configure ".env" file
+- Configure the ".env" file.
-- Run the node application
+- Run the node application.
-- Optionally configure reverse proxy on your http server (recommended)
+- Optionally configure the reverse proxy on your http server (recommended).
-- On Zendesk Admin panel, go to "SETTINGS -> Extensions" page
+- On the Zendesk Admin panel, go to the "SETTINGS > Extensions" page.
-- Add a "HTTP target" target and configure it as follow:
+- Add an "HTTP target" target and configure it as follows:
-   **Title**: Anything is fine
+   **Title**: Anything is fine.
-   **Url**: *SERVER_URL*/zdtt, where *SERVER_URL* is your Contacthub-Zendesk server URL (and port if needed)
+   **Url**: *SERVER_URL*/zdtt, where *SERVER_URL* is your Contacthub-Zendesk server URL (together with the port if needed).
    **Method**: POST
    **Content type**: JSON
-   **Basic Authentication**: Enable and configure it if needed
+   **Basic Authentication**: Enable and configure it if needed.
-- On Zendesk Admin panel, go to "BUSINESS RULES -> Triggers" page
+- On the Zendesk Admin panel, go to the "BUSINESS RULES > Triggers" page.
-- Add new trigger and configure it as follow:
+- Add a new trigger and configure it as follows:
-   **Trigger name**: Anything is fine
+   **Trigger name**: Anything is fine.
-   **Description**: As above
+   **Description**: As above.
-   **Conditions**: Insert all needed conditions, at least 2 conditions are required as **ANY conditions**:
+   **Conditions**: Insert all required conditions.
+At least 2 conditions are needed as **ANY conditions**:
-   - "Ticket is Created"
+   - "Ticket is Created".
-   - "Ticket is Updated"
+   - "Ticket is Updated".

-   **Actions**: Select "Notify target" as action and the "HTTP target" name previously set as target.
-As JSON body insert the following code:
+   **Actions**: Select "Notify target" as the action, together with the "HTTP target" name previously set as a target.
+Insert the following code as JSON body:

    ```javascript
    {